sawyerh/highlights/firebase/README.md

 ## 🕰️ Backups

 Backups are not automated, however the entire database or a specific collection can be manually backed up using the [Firestore export tool](https://firebase.google.com/docs/firestore/manage-data/export-import).
+Backups are stored in Google Cloud Storage.

 [View all backups in Google Cloud Console](https://console.cloud.google.com/firestore/databases/-default-/import-export).